 You probably know someone who’s an amazing storyteller.
 You can happily listen to them tell the same story over and over again.
-But eventually, it grows old.
-Or the storyteller takes the tale to a new audience, but it doesn’t land the way it did before.
+But eventually you want a fresh take, or you hear the storyteller spin the tale to a new audience and it doesn’t land the way it did before.

 Messaging is the same—no matter how good it is, it won’t last forever.
-A real raconteur knows when to make a shift, but with business messaging it’s not always obvious when you need a change.
+A real raconteur knows when to make a shift, but with business messaging it’s not always obvious when you need an update.
 Here are three of the most common situations that should spark a messaging reassessment.

 Your messaging describes the enterprise you used to be

 Out-of-date messaging probably won’t kill you—but if you let it ride, it could seriously hinder your communications effectiveness.
-And there’s no need to be leery of a messaging refresh—the process can be quick and concise, focusing on just the problem areas.
+And there’s no need to be leery of a messaging refresh.
+The process can be quick and concise, focusing on the problem areas.

-The benefits can be significant: for one client we worked with following a business strategy shift, a messaging refresh helped to get core teams working toward the same end and enabled the CEO, product marketing leader and other key staff to communicate clearly about the company’s technology, value and vision.
+A fresh story can deliver significant benefits: following a business strategy shift for a cleantech startup, our messaging refresh helped get core teams working toward the same end and enabled the CEO, product marketing leader and other key staff to communicate clearly about the company’s technology, value and vision.

 You want to reach a new market

-- Light: a few secondary messages Light work should do the job if your new market is similar to existing ones in terms of concerns and values but is less technical, or has a highly specific need you can fill, or has a demographic or geographic characteristic you need to speak to.
+- Light: a few secondary messages Light work should do the job if your new market is similar to existing ones in terms of concerns and values but is less technical, has a highly specific need you can address, or has a new demographic or geographic characteristic you need to speak to.

 - Medium: a full set of secondary messages Plan for a medium messaging refresh if your new market is looking for different benefits or differs in fundamental ways from your current audience.